 The newspaper had fallen to the floor beside the recliner.
 Henry picked it up and noticed the article Albert must have been reading: Six Reasons Why Henry Louis Will Fail the Pioneers!
 With a heavy sigh, he lowered the paper onto the side table.

 Sarah tilted her head, gesturing to the back door.
 Henry followed her outside.

-In the backyard, Sarah looked up at the evening sky, the clouds bathed in a lavender glow.
+In the backyard, Sarah looked up at the evening sky, the clouds bathed in a golden glow.
 "I don't know what's gotten into him.
 He never used to be like that."

 "I suppose it's not easy getting old."

 "What's so funny?"

 "Uncle Albert didn't even give you a chance to ask me out properly."

 Sarah didn't say a word for a few heartbeats.
 Henry opened his mouth to speak, but she beat him to it.

 "I'd like to ask you out," Sarah blurted.
 "On a date."
 Her eyes widened.